STARS-Design-Track-2023/silly-synthesizer/README.md

 ## Silly Synthesizer
 A synthesizer with the following specifications:
 - Thirteen note buttons to play an entire octave from C to C
+- A note range from C2 to C7
 - Two octave buttons to raise or lower the octave being played
 - One button to change the shape of the wave between off, triangle, sawtooth, and square modes
 - One button to goof-off.